Recent Fire Damage Posts

 In the unfortunate event that you experience a fire at your home in the Columbia area, SERVPRO of Richland County is Here to Help.
 Our professional team provides fire restoration services, soot clean up, smoke odor removal, and structural drying to help restore your home.
 Give us a call at (803) 419-0470, We’re Faster to Any Size Disaster.

-Has fire affected you?
+Has fire affected you in Columbia SC?

 No matter the size a fire can affect your entire home or business.
 Flames, heat, soot and smoke travel quickly.
 We always advise hiring a cleaning professional to examine and perform the work necessary following any fire.